steint23/a2j-kommunikationsplattform/README.md

 ## Contributing

 🇬🇧
-Everyone is welcome to contribute the development of the _remix-application-template_.
+Everyone is welcome to contribute the development of the _a2j-verfahrensplattform_.
 You can contribute by opening pull request, providing documentation or answering questions or giving feedback.
 Please always follow the guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).

 🇩🇪
-Jede:r ist herzlich eingeladen, die Entwicklung der _remix-application-template_ mitzugestalten.
+Jede:r ist herzlich eingeladen, die Entwicklung der _a2j-verfahrensplattform_ mitzugestalten.
 Du kannst einen Beitrag leisten, indem du Pull-Requests eröffnest, die Dokumentation erweiterst, Fragen beantwortest oder Feedback gibst.
 Bitte befolge immer die Richtlinien und unseren [Verhaltenskodex](CODE_OF_CONDUCT_DE.md).